apache/shardingsphere/docs/document/content/overview/_index.en.md

 [![GitHub watchers](https://img.shields.io/github/watchers/apache/shardingsphere.svg?style=social&label=Watch)](https://github.com/apache/shardingsphere/watchers)
 [![Stargazers over time](https://starchart.cc/apache/shardingsphere.svg)](https://starchart.cc/apache/shardingsphere)

-ShardingSphere is an open-source ecosphere consists of a set of distributed database middleware solutions, including 3 independent products, Sharding-JDBC, Sharding-Proxy & Sharding-Sidecar (todo).
+ShardingSphere is an open-source ecosphere consists of a set of distributed database middleware solutions, including 3 independent products, ShardingSphere-JDBC, Sharding-Proxy & Sharding-Sidecar (todo).
 They all provide functions of data sharding, distributed transaction and database orchestration, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud native.
 Aiming at reasonably making full use of the computation and storage capacity of the database in a distributed system, ShardingSphere defines itself as a middleware, rather than a totally new type of database.
 As the cornerstone of many enterprises, relational database still takes a huge market share.